Getting a New Puppy?

 Once you get him home, it's essential to set up a good puppy care routine as soon as possible to continue with the excellent job your breeder's done so far.

-Your breeder will have already begun the socialisation process.
-It is vital to your puppy's development that you continue socialising your pup (as soon as you get him home).
-Socialisation is essential as it will help your puppy grow up to be a happy and confident Cocker Spaniel without any behavioural problems.
+Your breeder will have already begun the socialization process.
+It is vital to your puppy's development to continue socializing him (as soon as you get him home).

 You only have a short window of opportunity to get this right.
-SOCIALISING YOUR PUPPY is essential to your puppy's care and training (sorry for shouting, but I just want to get this point across).
+SOCIALIZING YOUR PUPPY is essential to your puppy's care and training (sorry for shouting, but I want to get this point across).

 Get it right the first time because you won't get a second chance!